rehierl/node-tree-outliner/1-0-mathematics/1-4-0-tuples-sequences.md

 values:   v1
 ```

-* the term used throughout this discussion is "sequences"
+* "sequence" is the term that will be used throughout this discussion
 * see "sequences" for further details

 <!-- ======================================================================= -->